-Cedar Ridge art specialists meet with all the students every 4 days for a 45 minute art lesson.
+Cedar Ridge art specialists meet with all the students on a 21 day rotation for 45 minute art lessons.
 The purpose of the art program is to connect each child to the exciting world of art and one's own place in the artistic process.
 The Cedar Ridge art curriculum is aligned with the district art curriculum and the state art standards.
 If you would like more information about the art program at Cedar Ridge, please contact your child's art specialist.

 Contact the Art Specialists

 - Rachel Parris can be reached at Rachel_Parris@edenpr.org or 952-975-4369.

 The beginning band program consists of a lesson program and concert band experience for 5th grade students in their first year of playing a band instrument.
 Now is the best time for students to start learning an instrument as there is no beginning band program at CMS or EPHS.
 Students will get to select their instrument, learn basic music fundamentals, and perform at three concerts during the year.

 Flute - Oboe - Clarinet - Alto Saxophone - Trumpet - French Horn - Trombone - Baritone - Tuba - Percussion